 On the rare occasion that we can't source you a stone from Canada because of size or cut availability, what we use instead are traceable and conflict-free African diamonds, mined in Botswana, Namibia and South Africa.
-These come from DeBeers mines and are segregated throughout the supply chain in special parcels so their specific origin can be assured.
+These come from DeBeers mines.
 The regulations under which these stones are mined vary from country to country, so we call these semi-traceable diamonds.

-If stone origin and traceability are your main concerns, then a newly-mined diamond of Canadian or African origin is the choice for you.
+If stone origin and traceability are your main concerns, then a newly-mined diamond is the choice for you.